Contents - Click a link to skip to the section you want to read

 The motor has a 20-year warranty and the whole unit has a 3 year limited warranty.
-This is a food processor that you can expect to last and feel confident about purchasing.
+This is a nut butter machine that you can expect to last and feel confident about purchasing.
 It’s also a little cuter than the other Cuisinart…but that isn’t difficult!

 WHAT WE LIKE:

 ✅ Nice and powerful, ideal for speedy nut butter making

 ✅ Retractable power cord is a nice touch

 ✅ Heavy and solid, no wobble when using

 ✅ Decent warranty

 ✅ Versatile enough for most home cook’s needs

 WHAT WE DISLIKE: